2Oy3LnIZyIiS/vcx/README.md

-# VCX
+# VCX - Work in progress

-Personal version control.
+Personal version control

+This is a work in progress project with the eventual goal of providing simple personal version control for whatever you're working on.

+Estimated % completion: 10%

 ## Architecture